ARWL2016/ps-npm-build-hammarberg/notes/npm.md

 - dir node_modules - list a child directory
 - && - joins two commands but if the first exits, the second will not run
 - ; - joins two commands which will run whatever
+- `start url` will open a website - but we can also use `heroku open` for heroku deployed apps

 #### process.argv
 - This is an array which captures arguments on the command line